Shreyasvprasad/hackathon2024/Readme.md

 download go or goland
 download docker
-run a scylladb image in docker - docker pull scylladb/scylla, docker run --name scylla -d scylladb/scylla run a minio image in the docker - docker pull docker://minio/minio , setup a local environment variable and then run it
+run a scylladb image in docker - docker pull scylladb/scylla, docker run --name scylla -d scylladb/scylla run a minio image in the docker - docker pull docker://minio/minio , setup a local environment variable and then run it docker run -d -p 9000:9000 -e "MINIO_ACCESS_KEY=minioadmin" -e "MINIO_SECRET_KEY=minioadmin" --name minio minio/minio server /data

 open GCP and get the credentials for google oAuth (passwordless login)
 save the client secret credentials and minio credentials in environment variables connect the go file to the scylladb, minio instance and monitor and troubleshoot the connection using the logd.